DBC-Lab/Atlases-empowered_Lifespan_Skull_Stripping/README.md

 3. Running training

-Using the following command to perform training:
+You can initiate the training process by executing the following command:

 ```
 python3 main.py